-As of December 31, 2016, we had received an aggregate of \$174.4 million in net proceeds comprised of \$94.0 million from the issuance of private equity securities, \$7.7 million from the issuance of convertible notes, \$10.0 million from business development activities, \$0.2 million from government grants and \$62.5 million from our IPO.
+As of December 31, 2017, we had received an aggregate of \$197.2 million in net proceeds comprised of \$115.5 million from the issuance of private equity securities, \$7.7 million from the issuance of convertible notes, \$10.0 million from business development activities, \$0.2 million from government grants, \$62.5 million from our IPO and \$1.3 million from the sale of common stock under our at-the-market, or ATM, program with Cowen and Company, LLC.

 We have never been profitable and have incurred net losses in each year since inception.
-As of December 31, 2016, we had an accumulated deficit of \$159.8 million and our net loss for the year ended December 31, 2016 was \$28.5 million.
+As of December 31, 2017, we had an accumulated deficit of \$189.7 million and our net loss for the year ended December 31, 2017 was \$30.0 million.
 We expect to incur significant expenses and increasing operating losses for the foreseeable future.
 We expect our research and development expenses to increase as we continue the clinical trials of, and seek regulatory approval for, vonapanitase.
 If we obtain regulatory approval for vonapanitase, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Furthermore, we expect that our general and administrative costs will increase as we grow and operate as a public company.
 As a result, we will need to generate significant revenue if we are to achieve profitability, and we may never be able to do so.

-We believe that our cash and cash equivalents and available-for-sale investments at December 31, 2016 will be sufficient to fund our operating expenses and capital expenditure requirements into the third quarter of 2018, thus allowing us to complete enrollment of patients in our second Phase 3 trial of vonapanitase in radiocephalic fistulas and to fund our chemistry, manufacturing and controls, or CMC, activities.
-We do not expect our existing capital resources to be sufficient to enable us to obtain results from our second Phase 3 trial.
+We believe that our cash and cash equivalents and available-for-sale investments at December 31, 2017 will be sufficient to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2019.
+We believe that these funds will be sufficient to enable us to report top line data from the PATENCY-2 trial, our second Phase 3 trial of vonapanitase in radiocephalic fistulas, and to fund our ongoing development and chemistry, manufacturing and controls, or CMC, activities.